Internal Flow

 Set the Reference Speed for the Simulation

 The reference speed is required for internal flows because initially there is no obvious flow direction inside the volume.
-SymLab uses the reference speed to calculate pressure coefficients later in this tutorial.
+Caedium uses the reference speed to calculate pressure coefficients later in this tutorial.

-Select the Conditions->Speed Reference tool.
-Notice that the Speed in the Properties panel is set to 1m/s.
+Select the Volumes->Speed Reference tool.
+Notice that the Speed in the Properties Panel is set to 1m/s.

-Drag and drop the Conditions->Speed Reference tool onto the background of the View Window.
-Double-click on Volumes in the Select dialog and select Done to set the reference speed as 1m/s.
+Drag and drop the Speed Reference tool onto the background of the View Window.
+Double-click on sim->Volumes in the Select dialog and select Done to set the reference speed as 1m/s.

 Calculate the Velocity of Air Within the Volume